 So there you have it, the common pitfalls of traditional workforce programs that many corporations have inadvertently fallen into, where in the end, neither employees nor employers are realizing the actual benefits.
 But there’s a way to steer clear of them and ultimately drive better outcomes.

 It’s time for corporate leaders to rethink their approach to workforce education.

 With our modern and research-driven approach, InStride is leading a movement that unlocks the full potential of employee education.
-InStride’s Strategic Enterprise Education™ programs have already provided tens of thousands of employees with access to credentials from top universities, while helping them avoid $350+ million in student debt and driving business impact.
+InStride’s strategic workforce education solutions have already provided tens of thousands of employees with access to credentials from top universities while helping them avoid $350+ million in student debt and driving business impact.